Rusty Staub: Retirement and honors

 Staub was inducted into the Baseball Reliquary's Shrine of the Eternals in 2018.

+Personal Life

+While with the Expos, Staub dated Candice Laflamme, a local he met while with team, for two years, ending with Staub's trade to the Mets after the 1971 season.
+Laflamme eventually married, had two children, and had divorced by 1985, determined never to marry again.
+She remained friends with Staub over the years, into the 1990s.
+Staub, however, never married, and never had children.

 Illness and death

-Staub suffered a heart attack and subsequently went into cardiac arrest in 2015 while on a flight from Ireland to the USA.
-Two doctors assisted in resuscitating Staub.
-The flight turned around and landed in Shannon, Ireland where paramedics continued to resuscitate and transport Staub to University Hospital Limerick where he underwent cardiac surgery.
-Staub died on March 29, 2018, three days before his 74th birthday, at the Good Samaritan Medical Center in West Palm Beach, Florida, from multiple organ failure.
-He was admitted with pneumonia, dehydration, and an infection, spending a total of eight weeks in the hospital.
+On October 1, 2015, Staub was on a flight from Ireland to the United States when he had a heart attack and went into cardiac arrest.
+Two doctors were on board, and assisted in resuscitating him.
+The flight turned around and landed in Shannon Airport, where paramedics continued to administer emergency treatment to Staub, and transported him to University Hospital Limerick.

+Staub died on March 29, 2018, opening day of the 2018 baseball season, and three days before his 74th birthday, at the Good Samaritan Medical Center in West Palm Beach, Florida, from multiple organ failure.
+He had been in the hospital for the previous eight weeks, having been admitted for pneumonia, dehydration, and an infection.